How Effective Leadership Empowers Employees and Affects Change

 Exhibit leadership qualities that foster mutual trust.

-With your systems and support in place and your employees in mind, consider what you as a leader must do to maximize the productivity your workforce affords.
+With your systems and support in place and your employees in mind, consider what you, as a leader, must do to maximize the productivity your workforce affords.

 • Be visible and accessible: Employees need to see their leaders at work -- whether they’re heading to a client meeting or checking in with the team about a specific project.
 Demonstrate an awareness and an interest in what your team is working on, and make yourself, supervisors, or team leaders available so that suggestions, questions, and concerns can be communicated as soon as possible.